 2020 Student Enrichment Program

-On August 28th, 2018 the Josephine County Youth Foundation announced that they would be continuing their Student Enrichment Program, or “Teacher Grants”.
-The idea is to give teachers the opportunity to apply for grants that they see their students would benefit from and give a special opportunity to the teachers to get out of the traditional ways of learning in their classrooms.
+On August 28th, 2018 the Josephine County Youth Foundation announced that they would be continuing their Student Enrichment Program.
+The idea is to give teachers the opportunity to apply for funds that they see their students would benefit from and give a special opportunity to the teachers to get out of the traditional ways of learning in their classrooms.
 This year’s recipients will be chosen based on their COVID “classroom” needs.
 (Virtual or otherwise)

-To apply for a Student Enrichment Grant please apply here by September 28, 2018.
+To apply for a Student Enrichment Grant, please stay tuned for our 2020 dates!

 In 2014, the first year of the “Teacher Grants”, JCF had handed out $11,000 to Josephine county’s schools with the intent of an annual program.
 JCF continued their program and also improved it by funding $13,000 in 2015 and $20,000 in 2016 and over $25,000 in 2017, 2018 and 2019 going towards activities such as a classroom set of graphing calculators.
 This brings the total amount of money granted through the Student Enrichment Program to over $100,000.